jasonlicodes/jasonlicodes.github.io/content/authors/admin/_index.md

   - Artificial Intelligence

 education:
   - area: B.S.
-Brain & Cognitive Sciences, B.S.
+Brain & Cognitive Sciences \n B.S.
 Artificial Intelligence & Decision-making
     institution: Massachusetts Institute of Technology
     date_start: 2020-09-01
     date_end: 2024-05-31
-    summary: |
-      GPA: 5.0/5.0

 ---

 ## Biography

 Welcome!
 I am a first-year student in the Neurobiology & Behavior PhD program at the Zuckerman Mind Brain Behavior Institute at Columbia University, affiliated with the Center for Theoretical Neuroscience.
-I am fascinated by the neurobiological basis of complex behavior and excited by the potential of computation to help us better understand the brain.
-To this end, in my research, I am interested in building computational models that bridge neural activity and behavior, especially in small model systems.
+I'm fascinated by the neurobiological basis of complex behavior and excited by the potential of computation to help us better understand the brain.
+To this end, in my research, I'm interested in building computational models that bridge neural activity and behavior, especially in small model systems.
+I'm also hoping to apply insights from neuroscience towards developing more robust and flexible artificial intelligence.